fdsmith22/V3-Diagnostics-Tool/README.md

 ### Terminal
 1. Click "Terminal" in the navigation bar
-2. Click "Connect" to establish SSH session
+2. Click "Connect" to establish SSH session in the first tab
+3. Use additional tabs (Tab 2-5) to open multiple simultaneous sessions
-3. Use the command palette for quick commands
+4. Use the command palette for quick commands:
-4. Commands are automatically copied to clipboard for pasting
+   - Click any command to copy it to clipboard
+   - Use the search bar to filter commands
+   - Star commands to add them to favorites
+   - Hover over commands for 1 second to see the actual shell command
+5. Each tab maintains its own independent SSH connection and session state

 ### Running Diagnostics
 1. Use the diagnostics sidebar (left) for individual tests